 Fun fact: another thing that makes biscochitos the creme of the cookie crop is that they’re the official New Mexico state cookie.

-And one more fun fact for ya: depending on what region you’re from in New Mexico, they’re spelled different (biscochitos, bizcochitos, biscochos, etc.), but still taste pretty much the same.
+And one more fun fact for ya: depending on what region you’re from in New Mexico, they’re spelled differently (biscochitos, bizcochitos, biscochos, etc.), but still taste pretty much the same.

 They’re also made with lard.
-Yes, straight up lard, and don’t even think about making with anything but lard.
+Yes, straight-up lard, and don’t even think about making it with anything but lard.
 Trust me on this.
-The texture is perfection when you use lard.
+The texture is perfect when you use lard.

 You also need to make them with love—not kidding.